Fixed Income Indices

 Fixed income indices are statistical measures of the value of a selection of fixed income securities which are computed.
 They measure the performance of the bond market and the short-term money market, allowing investors to gain insight into the performance of the asset class or segment of the asset class on which they are built.
 They are used as the basis for index-linked investment products and to benchmark the performance of portfolios designed to replicate the performance of a given asset class.

 To provide world-class indices for the Nigerian financial markets, FMDQ activated a strategic partnership with S&P Dow Jones Indices to develop and publish co-branded fixed income indices.

-The co-branded indices will track the performance of Nigerian fixed income securities listed on FMDQ Securities Exchange PLC, providing market participants with a transparent and comprehensive series of benchmarks to measure the performance of various issuer categories in the fixed income segment of the FMDQ markets.
+The co-branded indices will track the performance of Nigerian fixed income securities listed on FMDQ Securities Exchange Limited, providing market participants with a transparent and comprehensive series of benchmarks to measure the performance of various issuer categories in the fixed income segment of the FMDQ markets.
 Market participants will also be able to use the co-branded indices as tools in the creation of index-linked products and derivatives.
 The co-branded indices shall be calculated and published in Nigerian Naira and United States Dollars.

 Click here to know more about the strategic partnership between FMDQ and S&P Dow Jones Indices.

 S&P FMDQ Nigeria Sovereign Bond Index

 This index tracks the performance of local currency denominated sovereign debt publicly issued by the Federal Government of Nigeria through the Debt Management Office in the domestic market and listed on FMDQ’s platform.